-|CSB: Now this is what the Sovereign LORD says: How terrible it will be when all four of these fearsome punishments fall upon Jerusalem – war, famine, beasts, and plague – destroying all her people and animals.
+NLT "Now this is what the Sovereign LORD says: How terrible it will be when all four of these dreadful punishments fall upon Jerusalem-- war, famine, wild animals, and disease-- destroying all her people and animals.

-|"How much more when I send My four severe judgments" (Ezek 5:12,17; 6:11,12; 33:27; Jer15:2,3; Am4:6-12; Rev6:4-8) how much worse it will be for Israel.
+For thus says the Lord GOD, "How much more when I send My four severe judgments against Jerusalem: sword, famine, wild beasts and plague to cut off man and beast from it! - how much worse it will be for Israel.
 What an unthinkable tragedy when God’s own people, who should know better, incur His righteous judgment, a judgment the righteousness of the godly can not avert.

 Ezekiel 14:22 "Yet, behold, survivors will be left in it who will be brought out, both sons and daughters.
 Behold, they are going to come forth to you and you will see their conduct and actions; then you will be comforted for the calamity which I have brought against Jerusalem for everything which I have brought upon it.

 AMP: And yet, behold, in it shall be left a remnant (an escaped portion), both sons and daughters.
 They shall be carried forth to you [in Babylon], and when you see their [ungodly] walk and their [wicked] doings, you will be consoled for the evil that I have brought upon Jerusalem,

 GNB: If anyone does survive and save his children, look at them when they come to you.
 See how evil they are, and be convinced that the punishment I am bringing on Jerusalem is justified

 GWT: But some people will survive.
 Some of your sons and daughters will be brought out.
 When they come out to you, you will see how they live.
 Then you will be comforted after the disasters that I will bring on Jerusalem, after every disaster that I will bring against it.

 NCV: But some people will escape; some sons and daughters will be led out.
 They will come out to you, and you will see what happens to people who live as they did.
 Then you will be comforted after the disasters I have brought against Jerusalem, after all the things I have brought against it.
-You will be comforted when you see what happens to them for living as they did, because you will know there was a good reason for what I did to Jerusalem, says the Lord GOD."

 Young's Literal: yet, lo, there hath been left in it an escape, who are brought forth, sons and daughters, lo, they are coming forth unto you, and ye have seen their way, and their doings, and have been comforted concerning the evil that I have brought in against Jerusalem, all that which I have brought in against it.

-Survivors will be left" (remnant) For an in depth discussion of the Biblical concept of "the remnant" click here.
+Survivors will be left (remnant) For an in depth discussion of the Biblical concept of "the remnant" click here.